The writer shares some difficulties he experiences tryinjg to mix socially with neurotypical people.. Click icon for article.

 A father, husband, and poet on the autism spectrum.
 His favourite poets are spoken word artists like Neil Hillman.
 Click icon to see his profile.
 See blog for more contributors to Learn from Autistics.
 See also Poems.

 - All my fingers in perfect order moving in a rhythmic order its calming to me like the sight of a quiet ocean gently coming in and out to shore.

 - Having all the same foods creates less anxiety and means I don’t have to starve myself.

 - Without those plans I have no idea what to expect or whats going on, I depend on those plans to live and without them I just fall apart.

-Click icon on the right to read article.
+Click icon to read article.

 This article it titled, Oh, the Autistic Humanity … of Neurotypical Rejection of Autism’s Resident Experts.
 Perhaps the nub of the article is, I mean, we’re right here, in all our autistic glory, with tons of insight and experience just waiting to be tapped. … Yet, we’re pushed to the side, and research and conversations march on without us.
 The author describes herself a former social scientest because, I believe, based on my own observations, that it’s impossible for any of us to interact with others and not be personally affected / involved.
 Humans are not built that way, and pretending otherwise just seemed like a big ole exercise in but-we’re-really-a-science! hubris.
 Click–icon to read article.

 This is my first April as an autistic person.
 I know I’m autistic and I know Charles is too, but I also know now that we are not lost.
 Click icon to see.